rocicorp/replicache/doc/docs/guide-poke.md

 We refer to this WebSocket hint as a _poke_, to go along with _push_ and _pull_.
 You can use any hosted WebSocket service to send pokes, such as [socket.io](https://socket.io) or [Pusher](https://pusher.com/), and it's trivial to setup.

 For this sample, we'll use Pusher.
-Get thee to [pusher.com](https://pusher.com) and setup a free project with client type "React" and server type "Node.js".
+Get thee to [pusher.com](https://pusher.com) and setup a free "Channels" project with client type "React" and server type "Node.js".

 Store the settings from the project in the following environment variables: